 Poor sleep and sleep deprivation have been associated with cardiovascular and metabolic diseases, impaired mental capacity, and poor motor coordination.
 Specialists have shown that “healthy sleep” might be the best way to prevent Alzheimer’s disease and that there is a strong relationship between sleep and proper functioning of the immune system.

-Many times we prefer to look directly to pathology and label our sleeping problems as a disease.
+Many times we prefer to look directly at pathology and label our sleeping problems as a disease.
 We turn too quickly to medication and skip the simple yet critical changes we could easily make to get better sleep.

 Here are the essential rules for good sleep:

 During respiration, we take up oxygen from the air and release carbon dioxide (CO2).
 Sleeping in closed, small rooms or confined spaces leads to CO2 buildup.

 There are many devices on the market that monitor indoor air quality.
 These can be used to measure the amount of CO2 in bedrooms, offices, cars, and public spaces (e.g., restaurants).
 A CO2 level of over 2'000 ppm can lead to headaches, poor concentration, increased heart rate, and nausea.
 A level above 40'000 ppm can cause brain damage, comas, and even death (values established by the National Institute for Occupational Safety and Health).1

 The conditions for good sleep are met when the body doesn’t have to regulate its own temperature, reaching what is called the “thermoneutrality state.”
 You can achieve this without wearing pajamas at an environmental temperature of 86–90 o F (30–32 o C) or wearing pajamas and covering yourself with at least one sheet at 61–66 o F (16–19 o C).2 Warm blankets may hinder your sleep during the summer, and having cold feet in the winter also makes falling asleep more difficult.